LeonQ8/WhatHaveYouDone/README.md

 - Edit `styles.css` to adjust colors, spacing, or typography.
 - Tweak `script.js` inline comments to modify shortcuts, storage keys, or add more sections.
-- If you prefer not to use the password prompt, either disable it from the interface or set `ENABLE_PASSWORD_PROMPT=false` in `.env`.

 ## Security & privacy

 All data is stored in your browser's `localStorage` and never sent to external servers.
-The optional password lock offers basic privacy by requiring a passphrase on load; it is stored locally (encoded with `btoa`).
 For stronger protection consider using a browser-level password manager or OS account security.

 Enjoy staying consistent today! 💪